 My I-140 is Approved, What’s Next?

-When your I-140, Immigrant Petition for Alien Worker, is approved, you can begin the process to apply for Lawful Permanent Residency in the U.S. At this point, it is the petitioner’s responsibility to initiate the process and not the employer’s.
+When your I-140, Immigrant Petition for Alien Worker, is approved, you can begin the process to apply for Lawful Permanent Residency in the U.S. At this point, it is you, the employees responsibility, to initiate the process and not the employer’s.

-Can My Employer Revoke My I-140 After USCIS Approved It?
+Can My Employer Withdraw My I-140 After USCIS Approved It?

 Your petitioning employer may decide to send a withdrawal notice to USCIS, especially if you did not part ways on good terms.
-However, the timing of the withdrawal will determine whether USCIS will revoke the I-140 or not.
-For example, if the withdrawal request came within 180 days of the I-140 petition approval, USCIS will allow the employer to revoke the I-140 petition even after approval.
+However, the timing of the withdrawal is important.
+For example, if the employer withdraws an I-140 less than 180 days after approval, the I-140 is no longer valid for AC21 portability or H-1B extensions.
+However, if it was approved and then withdrawn after 180 days, it remains valid

 But if the stipulated 180 days have already passed, USCIS will not allow the employer to revoke the approved I-140 petition on account of the petitioner’s notice alone.
 Keep in mind that the employer can withdraw the I-140 at any time.
 However, even if the online case status is “withdrawn,” as long as your 180 days have passed and there is no element of fraud or misrepresentation suspected in your case, your I-140 can remain valid.